rodrigobressan/entity_embeddings_categorical/README.md

 ## Visualization

-Once you are done with the training of your model, you can use the module [visualization_utils](https://github.com/bresan/entity_embeddings_categorical/blob/master/entity_embeddings/util/visualization_utils.py) in order to create some visualizations from the generated weights.
+Once you are done with the training of your model, you can use the module [visualization_utils](https://github.com/bresan/entity_embeddings_categorical/blob/master/entity_embeddings/util/visualization_utils.py) in order to create some visualizations from the generated weights as well as the accuraccy of your model.

 Below are some examples created for the [Rossmann dataset](https://www.kaggle.com/c/rossmann-store-sales):